-With Caruso, De Silvestro and Heimgartner all out of contract, Todd Kelly says discussions about 2019 can now start following Nissan’s decision, and he's hopeful of fielding an unchanged line-up.
+Todd Kelly says discussions about 2019 can now start following Nissan’s decision, and he's hopeful of fielding an unchanged line-up.

 “In any negotiation like that, our policy is always to be completely out in the open and up front with everything,” he said.

 “To have engaged in any discussions with our drivers on next year without them knowing what Nissan’s situation is would have been wrong.